Treaty of Madrid (1667): Consequences

-English ship in harbour, ca 1680; the treaty allowed access to ports throughout the Spanish Empire.
+English ship in harbour, c.
+1680; the treaty allowed access to ports throughout the Spanish Empire.

 The treaty was highly favourable to England; the conditions established for their commercial dealings in Spain were more extensive, more detailed and more favourable than those obtained by the French.
 This benefited the English given the structural gap in the balance of bilateral trade.
 The economic historian Guillermo Pérez Sarrión claims that the 1667 treaty demonstrated "England's absolute dominance of Anglo-Spanish trade".
 One London merchant later described it as "the best flower in our garden".
-English goods were imported through Cadiz and sold locally or re-exported to the colonies.
+English goods were imported through Cádiz and sold locally or re-exported to the colonies.
 Spanish dye and wool went the other way.

 Franco-Spanish trade primarily consisted of bulk imports like grain and timber, which were easily regulated by local authorities.
 English trade was predominantly maritime, within the vast Spanish Empire, and much harder to control.
 The treaty effectively permitted ships captains to decide what goods were listed on their manifest as "English".
 That allowed English merchants to evade customs duties since demand from Spanish colonists created a large and extremely profitable black market.

 In September, Afonso VI of Portugal was deposed in a coup led by his brother Pedro.
 The previous treaty with France was annulled, and with England as mediator, Spain and Portugal signed the Treaty of Lisbon on 13 February 1668.
 Relieved of that burden and backed by the Triple Alliance, Spain ended the War of Devolution with France by agreeing to the Treaty of Aix-la-Chapelle on 5 May.

 The question of Spanish possessions in the West Indies captured by England in the previous war was settled in the 1670 Treaty of Madrid.